Skipping Court Altogether

-Sometimes the best way to resolve a general contractor dispute is to avoid legal proceedings.
 Talk to your contractor about one of the options below if you can’t see eye-to-eye.
-Indeed, your contract may require the parties try one of these options before turning to the courts.
+Your remodeling contract may require that you and your contractor try one of these options before turning to the courts.

 Local courts may recommend mediators and arbitrators.
 Also, you can find mediators and arbitrators at the nonprofit American Arbitration Association.
 Costs vary widely by location and the level of complexity, but as both parties share the cost, you’ll probably spend less than you would in litigation.